The History of 7 Tennyson Road, Bath, Somerset

 Frederick John PARKER was living at 13 Bladud Buildings between 1923-31, along with Esther Lock.
 There don’t appear to be any common ancestors, so perhaps he was a boarder and moved with her to 7 Tennyson Road when she moved.
 He was working as a Meter Reader for the Bas Gas Company at the time.

-John was born on 27th Aug 1888 in Somerton, Somerset to single mother Elizabeth Ann PARKER (a domestic servant).
-Frederick looks to have been brought up by his grandparents Mark PARKER (coal miner and farm labourer) and Mary OBORN (laundress), whilst his mother married Edward DUNSTER in 1895 and started a new family with two further children.
-His half-brother George William DUNSTER enlisted into the Machine Gun Corps during WWI, then transferred into the Somerset Light Infantry.
-He survived the war and was discharged on 25th Oct 1919.
+John was born on 27th Aug 1888 in Somerton, Somerset, to single mother, Elizabeth Ann PARKER (a domestic servant).
+Frederick looks to have been brought up by his grandparents, Mark PARKER (coal miner and farm labourer) and Mary OBORN (laundress), whilst his mother married Edward DUNSTER in 1895 and started a new family with two further children.
+His half-brother George William DUNSTER enlisted in the Machine Gun Corps during WWI, then transferred into the Somerset Light Infantry.
+He survived the war and was discharged on 25th October 1919.

 1942